yuyinzhou/yuyinzhou.github.io/_pages/about.md

   - /about.html
 ---

-Yuyin Zhou is currently a Postdoctoral Fellow at Stanford.
-She received her Ph.D. degree in Computer Science at [Johns Hopkins University](https://www.jhu.edu/), under the supervision of [Bloomberg Distinguished Professor Alan Yuille](http://www.cs.jhu.edu/~ayuille/).
-Before that, she received her B.S. degree from [Huazhong University of Science and Technology](https://en.wikipedia.org/wiki/Huazhong_University_of_Science_and_Technology), and M.S degree from [UCLA](https://www.ucla.edu/).
-Yuyin’s research interests span in the fields of medical image computing, computer vision, and machine learning, especially the intersection of them.
-She also interned at Google Cloud AI and Google Brain.
+I am currently a Postdoctoral Fellow at Stanford.
+I have received my Ph.D. degree in Computer Science at [Johns Hopkins University](https://www.jhu.edu/), under the supervision of [Bloomberg Distinguished Professor Alan Yuille](http://www.cs.jhu.edu/~ayuille/).
+Before that, I received my B.S. degree from [Huazhong University of Science and Technology](https://en.wikipedia.org/wiki/Huazhong_University_of_Science_and_Technology), and M.S degree from [UCLA](https://www.ucla.edu/).
+I also interned at Google Cloud AI and Google Brain.

+My research interests span in the fields of medical image computing, computer vision, and machine learning, especially the intersection of them.
+I have been working on developing data-efficient and knowledge-aware deep learning techniques that can generalize to different medical tasks without requiring intensive manual labeling efforts, and incorporate domain-specific knowledge in the learning process.
+My ultimate research goal is to make medical AI systems more reliable to deliver transparent and trustworthy solutions in the face of the more complex real-world clinical settings.

+If you are interested in working with me (remotely), please feel free to drop me an email.

 **Recent News**